parshwa913/Parshwa-s-Online-Bookstore/README.md

 ## ✨ Overview

-This project demonstrates a complete **Human-Computer Interaction (HCI)** design process for a mobile Online Bookstore application.
-Built entirely in Figma, it showcases the evolution from initial user research to polished, interactive prototypes optimized for iPhone 16 Pro Max.
+This project demonstrates a complete **user-centered design process** for a mobile Online Bookstore application.
+Built entirely in Figma, it showcases the evolution from initial user research to polished, interactive prototypes with modern design principles.

 ### 🎯 Key Highlights
 - 📋 **Research-driven design** with user personas and scenarios
 - 🖼️ **Low-fidelity wireframes** for structure validation
 - 🎨 **High-fidelity prototypes** with full interactivity
-- 📱 **Mobile-first approach** optimized for iPhone 16 Pro Max
+- 📱 **Mobile-first approach** with modern iOS design principles
-- ♿ **Accessibility-focused** with inclusive design principles
+- ♿ **Accessibility-focused** with inclusive design practices
 - 🔄 **Iterative improvements** based on usability feedback

 ---

 ## 🎯 Project Objectives

-- ✅ Apply **Human-Computer Interaction (HCI)** principles to mobile app design
+- ✅ Apply **user-centered design principles** to mobile app design
 - ✅ Document the complete design journey from wireframes to prototypes
 - ✅ Create intuitive navigation flows and user experiences
 - ✅ Ensure usability, accessibility, and visual consistency